kavyasudha1104-debug/India-air-quality-Intelligence/README.md

 ### 6. Reporting

-The processed results, trends, scores, and alerts are exported into an Excel report for further analysis or sharing.
+Processed results, trends, scores, and alerts are exported into an Excel report for further analysis or sharing.

 ### 7. Interactive Dashboard